sahilrajput03/sahilrajput03/lineflow/a-TODO.md

 - [ ] PWA for easy access by my friends on both desktop and mobile.
 - [ ] Creating a new document sometimes shows content of previous document instead of empty content.
+- [ ] Scroll position restore after a document is closed (which was earlier opened from the feed on mobile).
 - [ ] Using the arrow keys on edit document page triggers read-position API.
 - [ ] Fix the number of lines read bug especially when you go once forward and then backward thus it counts them as separate lines read instead of of just 1 line.
 - [ ] By keeping arrows key presed it app-wide rate limiter is triggered to disable the API totally, should I do something about it?
 Like call the read-position API using a debounced call to limit immediate API call?